Cardinals vs. Pirates Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt will look for his third straight game with a hit in this contest.
-During his last five outings he is hitting .316 with two doubles, a home run, a walk and an RBI.
+- Goldschmidt hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is hitting .421 with two doubles, a home run, a walk and an RBI.

 Goldschmidt Recent Games